finos/FDC3/docs/api-bridging/spec.md

         /** AppMetadata source request received from */ source?: AppMetadata,
-        /** AppMetadata destination response sent from */ destination?: AppMetadata,
+        /** AppMetadata destination response sent from */ destination?: AppMetadata
-        /** The path (Desktop Agents) the responses came from */ responsePaths?: string[][]
     }
 }
 ```

-Clients should send these messages on to the 'server', which will add the `source.desktopAgent` metadata.
-Further, when processing responses, the agent acting as the 'server' should augment any `AppMetadata` objects in responses with the the same id applied to `source.desktopAgent`.
+DAs should send these messages on to the bridge, which will add the `source.desktopAgent` metadata.
+Further, when processing responses, the bridge should also augment any `AppMetadata` objects in responses with the the same id applied to `source.desktopAgent`.

 ### Individual message exchanges